Where to eat in Munich

 - Dampfnudeln: a steamed white bread roll, sometimes served sweet with a fruit sauce, and sometimes filled or served with meat as main.

-- Matjes, soused herring, soaked in mild pickling vinegar, and Rollmops, pickled herring fillets rolled around a savoury filling, like a gherkin or olive.
+- Matjes, soused herring, soaked in mild pickling vinegar, and Rollmops, pickled herring fillets rolled around a savory filling, like a gherkin or olive.

 - Sauerbraten: a pot roast of marinated meats, and one of Germany's national dishes.

-- Schweinsbraten, roast pork dish served with dumplings and sauerkraut (pickled fermented cabbage); Schweinshaxe, roasted ham hock and Spanferkel, suckling pig, served roasted especially on holidays like Oktoberfest.
+- Schweinsbraten, a roast pork dish served with dumplings and sauerkraut (pickled fermented cabbage); Schweinshaxe, roasted ham hock, and Spanferkel, suckling pig, served roasted especially on holidays like Oktoberfest.